Steve Toth: Gun legislation

-He authored the Firearms Protection Act (HB 1076) restricting federal control and regulations of firearms, which made it a Class A misdemeanor to interfere with a Texan's Second Amendment rights.
+He authored the Firearms Protection Act (HB 1076), restricting federal control and regulations of firearms, which made it a Class A misdemeanor to interfere with a Texan's Second Amendment rights.
 The act also protected Texas' state and local law enforcement officers from violating the U.S. Constitution, and prevented the federal government from targeting certain firearms and accessories with restrictions.
-Texas Monthly Magazine called this the "nuttiest gun bill ever" and placed Steve on their dishonorable mention list of the worst Legislators in Texas that year.
 Toth received assistance from Texas Attorney General Greg Abbott in drafting the bill.
-On May 6, 2013 HB 1076 received enough votes to pass in The Texas House but was never approved by The Senate so did not become law.
+On May 6, 2013, HB 1076 received enough votes to pass in the Texas House but was never approved by the Senate so did not become law.
+A similar bill, supported by Toth, passed the Texas House (with Toth's support) and the Texas Senate and was signed by Governor Greg Abbott on June 17, 2021.

 Toth supports constitutional carry for Texas.